Armaan457/SecureCodeAuditor/README.md

-# SecureCodeAuditor - Agents & Backend
+# SecureCodeAuditor

 SecureCodeAuditor is a project designed to analyze code files for vulnerabilities using AI Agents.
 It supports multiple file types and provides detailed findings with recommendations for improving code security.
-The project is built with a FastAPI backend and uses LangGraph for agent orchestration.
+The project is built with a FastAPI backend, a modern React frontend for user interaction and uses LangGraph for agent orchestration.

 ---